javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 ## scrollWidth/Height

 - Properties `clientWidth/clientHeight` only account for the visible part of the element.
-- Properties `scrollWidth/scrollHeight` add the scrolled out (hidden) part:
+- Properties `scrollWidth/scrollHeight` also include the scrolled out (hidden) part:

 ![](metric-scroll-width-height.png)